Cameron resized

 Bio

-In 2006, Dr. Cameron accepted a second Postdoctoral Fellowship appointment within the Louisiana Cancer Research Consortium (LCRC) at Tulane University Health Sciences Center, New Orleans, LA, in the laboratory of Dr. Erik K. Flemington.
-Dr. Flemington had just begun to investigate the interactions between Epstein-Barr virus and the host cell microRNA (miRNA) network, and how these interactions might contribute to EBV-mediated lymphomas.
-This collaboration resulted in one of the first reports demonstrating that a DNA tumor virus and its major oncoprotein alter expression of cellular miRNAs.
+With the New Orleans region still reeling from the aftermath of Katrina, Dr. Cameron accepted a postdoctoral fellowship appointment at Tulane University in the laboratory of Dr. Erik Flemington.
+The Flemington lab investigated the interactions between EBV and the host cell microRNA (miRNA) network, and how these interactions might contribute to EBV-mediated lymphomas.
+Dr. Cameron first-authored one of the first reports demonstrating that a DNA tumor virus and its major oncoprotein alter expression of cellular miRNAs.
 Subsequently, Dr. Cameron’s studies focused on uncovering the role of miR-146a, a cellular miRNA highly induced by EBV via LMP1-mediated NF-kB activation, in tumor phenotypes and immunological signaling pathways.
-As a Fellow, Dr. Cameron was successful in obtaining extramural support in the form of a National Cancer Institute-sponsored Ruth L. Kirschstein National Research Service Award (NRSA) Independent Postdoctoral Fellowship (F32-CA130469).
+As a Fellow, Dr. Cameron was successful in obtaining extramural support in the form of a National Cancer Institute-sponsored Ruth L. Kirschstein National Research Service Award (NRSA) Independent Postdoctoral Fellowship.

 Research Interests